Filter

 A filter, in Reflag, is a mechanism that is used to check if entities such as [user](/product-handbook/concepts/user.md), [company](/product-handbook/concepts/company.md), [event](/product-handbook/concepts/event.md), etc. match a set of predicates.
 Filters can also be aggregated into logical expressions, thus, facilitating advanced use cases.

-Reflag support the following filter types:
+Reflag supports the following filter types:

 * [Company attribute](/product-handbook/concepts/company.md#attributes) filter, that can be used to check company attributes,